-Good stock judging skills are increasingly important to gain the best returns for your livestock.
+These skills are increasingly important to gain the best returns for your livestock.
 You need to know and select the most appropriate animals for your end market.
 A good eye, sound observation and rational choice will all help to ensure better returns.